ge-high-assurance/RACK/cli/README.md

 ### Export data

-This example exports instances of the `SYSTEM` class from the *Turnstile* example from a Rack-in-a-Box instance running in a Docker container on `localhost`:
+This example exports instances of the `SYSTEM` class from the *Turnstile* example from a Rack-in-a-Box instance running in a Linux container on `localhost`:

 ```shell